adamstueckrath/WaBiTokenBot/README.md

 # WaBiTokenBot
 I was tired of Reddit crypto FUD (fear, uncertainity, and doubt) about WaBi.
 So I created a bot to upvote submissions, and to reply to comments with information about the company (Walimai).
-If a user on reddit writes !WaBi in a comment, the bot will reply with the followinn information:
+If a user on reddit writes !WaBi in a comment, the bot will reply with the following information:

 >> ##### About WaBi Token
 >>